Please enter your name, email and zip code below to sign up!

 Homelessness Prevention & Emergency Assistance Programs

 The Salvation Army provides emergency assistance to help with utility bills, clothing, medication bills, and other needs in order to keep families in their homes.
-For more information, please call 815-972-1135.
-Or find a Service Extension Unit (partner organization/agency) near you.
+For more information or support: contact our Social Service Center at 815-972-1135, find a location near you, or learn more online.

 Meals at Shelters, Facilities and Other Programs